fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 blocks, by block number, which is a signed 16-bit integer.
 This yields a maximum size of 16MB.

 Pascal volumes can be stored on 140KB 5.25" disks, 800KB 3.5" disks, and in special regions of ProDOS volumes.
-The exact specifications of the latter are unknown, but it was managed by Apple's "Pascal ProFile Manager", for use with the Apple ProFile hard drive.
-According to the manual, the region was fixed in size and occupied a contiguous region of the ProDOS volume.
+The latter was managed by Apple's "Pascal ProFile Manager", for use with the Apple ProFile hard drive (see [PPM](../multi/PPM-notes.md)).

 Volume names are limited to 7 ASCII characters, and may not contain equals ('='), dollar ('$'), question ('?'), or comma (',').
 Filenames are limited to 15 characters, and in theory all